wazuh/wazuh-documentation/source/user-manual/kibana-app/getting-started/index.rst

 Getting started
 ===============

-This section describes the first steps to do after installing Kibana and the Wazuh app.
-The articles below contains useful information about how to get your Wazuh app up and running to use, and start managing your Wazuh server.
+This section describes the first steps after installing Kibana and the Wazuh app.
+The articles below contain useful information about how to get your Wazuh app up and running and start managing your Wazuh environment.

 .. topic:: Contents